CWRUbotix/rov-software-bootcamp/docs/challenge_1_2.md

 ## Improvements
  1. Right now we create two nodes: one has a publisher to publish `PixhawkInstruction`s, and the other has a subscription to receive `Image`s.
 That's inefficient.
 Create a single node that does both instead of two different nodes.
+ 2. When the video ends, the GUI crashes.
+Add an if statement to check whether the `cv_image` in your `handle_frame` function is `None`, and discard the frame if it is.
+ 3. Most of the time, we try to give different widgets different functionality, so one widget might be doing video streaming while a separate widget acts as a button panel.
+Define two different widget classes (one for the ButtonPanel & one for the video) and add them to one GUI, rather than putting all the functionality on a single widget class.
- 2. Our actual robot has two cameras, one facing forward and one facing down.
+ 4. Our actual robot has two cameras, one facing forward and one facing down.
 Create a new widget that displays the down cam footage.
 The topic will be `down_cam/image_raw`, and the frame dimensions will be the same as the front cam.
 You'll need to run `down_cam.py` in the network to receive the frames.
+You might want to add a parameter to the `init` function of your video frame widget that determines the topic the widget will subscribe to.
-Note that the two videos we have for the different cam streams are slightly different lengths, so don't worry if the down cam freezes about 50 seconds in when the front cam is still going.
+> Note that the two videos we have for the different cam streams are slightly different lengths, so don't worry if the down cam freezes about 50 seconds in when the front cam is still going.
- 3. (Harder) Most of the time, we try to give different widgets different functionality, so one widget might be doing video streaming while a separate widget acts as a button panel.
-Define two different widget classes (one for the ButtonPanel & one for the videos) and add them to one GUI, rather than putting all the functionality on a single widget class.

 ## Challenge 2
 Head over to [challenge 2](challenge_2.md) to continue!